personal-tom-walker/car-app/README.md

 # Car App

-A Next.js example App to learn TypeScript and reinforce server-side-rendering SEO principles
+A Next.js example App to learn TypeScript and reinforce server-side-rendering approach

 The project will use Trunk-Based Development (main branch only); ensure commits are as granular as you can.